suchipi/serializable-types/README.md

 - `t.tuple(...memberTypeDefs)`
 - `t.union(...memberTypeDefs)`

-And here is a list of all the functions you use to work with `TypeDef`s:
+And here is a list of all the utility functions:

 - `t.assertType(value, typeDef)`
 - `t.isOfType(value, typeDef)`